 For anyone interested in commissioning a sword, you’ll have to make the trip down to Kyushu to meet the man himself.
 Mr. Matsunaga doesn’t accept commissions from just anybody.
 Deciding factors can include anything from a potential customer’s motives for owning a sword to the individual’s face-to-face interactions.

-Getting to Kumamoto
+How to Get to Kumamoto

 Getting to Matsunaga Sword Tanrenjo

 From Kumamoto station, take the Kagoshima Line headed towards Tosu, and get off at Arao station.
 Ask a station attendant for your best bus option, as there are several buses that will take you close to Matsunaga Sword Tenrenjo.
 Mr. Matsunaga’s workshop is located within a residential neighbourhood.
 Look for the sign that reads 松永日本刀剣鍛錬所, and continue to walk up until you see a blue painted Buddist temple at the top of the hill.
 Mr. Matsunaga’s residence will be to your right.
+From Fukuoka Airport: about an hour and 10 minutes by car.
+From Oita Airport: about 2 hours and 30 minutes by car.
+From Kumamoto Airport: about an hour by car

 Address: 1907-80 Kawanobori, Arao city, Kumamoto Prefecture